- What is a puppy mill?

 Because most puppy mills are not illegal, we need help from the public to put an end to the consumer demand for their "product."
 You can help the HSUS put a stop to puppy mills by getting your next dog from an animal shelter, rescue group or a humane and responsible breeder that you have carefully screened in person.

 The HSUS takes a stand against puppy mills on all possible levels, including supporting legislative changes, conducting investigations and litigation and promoting public awareness and education.
 The HSUS also works with local authorities when called upon to help shut down the most abusive puppy mills.

 It's important to know that, in many cases, puppy mills are not illegal.
 In most states, a breeding kennel can legally keep dozens, even hundreds, of dogs in cages for their entire lives, as long as the dogs are given the basics of food, water and shelter.
 When documented cruelty exists, the HSUS assists in shutting down puppy mills with the cooperation of local law enforcement.
-The HSUS has assisted in the rescue of almost 5,000 dogs from puppy mills over the past two years alone.
 But while the HSUS is opposed to puppy mills, the HSUS cannot shut down or raid legal businesses.
 The HSUS is not a government, law enforcement or regulatory agency.

 In 1966, Congress passed the Animal Welfare Act, which outlines specific minimum standards of care for dogs, cats and some other kinds of animals bred for commercial resale.

 The AWA is enforced by the United States Department of Agriculture.
 Under the AWA, certain large-scale commercial breeders are required to be licensed and regularly inspected by the USDA.
 But there are many inefficiencies and loopholes in the system.